About the Center for Families

 It started by answering a question.

 In 1994, Purdue alumna Lorene Burkhart and a group of advocates worked to bring about change at Purdue – an interdisciplinary approach to research about families.
 Not just a department, but a community.
-Their actions ensured has ensured the center’s longevity for future generations.
+Their actions ensured the center’s longevity for future generations.
 We are able to pursue projects when grants aren’t possible.
 The Center for Families still creates a patchwork of projects that serve to improve the quality of life for families in all their diverse forms.